 During thawing, recrystallization occurs when ice crystals fuse to form large crystals that disrupt cell membranes.
 As the ice melts further, the extracellular environment becomes hypotonic, causing water to infuse into cells and cause cell lysis.5 The longer the thawing time, the greater the damage to cells because of increased solute effect and greater recrystallization.

 After freezing, stasis within the vasculature occurs.
 This loss of circulation and resultant anoxia is a major mechanism of injury from cryosurgery.
 As the tissue thaws at temperatures higher than 0°C (32°F), a brief hyperemic response ensues with resultant edema and inflammation.5

 Table 206-1 lists targets of cryosurgery with associated cell death temperatures.
 Melanocytes are the most sensitive to cryosurgery, with cell destruction at temperatures of −4°C to −7°C (24.8°F to 19.4°F).6 As a result, depigmentation may occur, especially in darkly pigmented individuals.
 Keratinocytes require longer freezing to temperatures of −20°C to −30°C (−4°F to −22°F) until cell death and are more resistant to cooling effects.
-Fibroblasts are the most resistant to freezing and do not undergo cell death ...
+Fibroblasts are the most resistant to freezing and do ...